Last updated: 28 May 2026

 What is assurance-vie and why do French people invest in it?

-Assurance-vie is a savings and investment product, not just life insurance.
-More than half of French households own one.
-Total assets reached 2,107 billion euros by end of 2025, according to France Assureurs.
-After holding a contract for 8 years, withdrawals benefit from reduced tax rates.
-It also offers estate planning advantages, letting you designate beneficiaries outside normal inheritance rules.
+Assurance-vie is a savings and investment product, not just a life insurance policy.
+More than half of French households hold one.
+By the end of 2025, total assets reached EUR 2,107 billion, with record net inflows of about EUR 50.6 billion that year (source: France Assureurs).
+After holding a contract for 8 years, withdrawals benefit from reduced tax rates on gains.
+It also offers estate-planning benefits: beneficiaries receive the funds outside the usual inheritance rules, often with reduced or no inheritance tax up to specific thresholds.

-How do I get health insurance as an expat in France?
+How do I file an insurance claim in France?

-The information on this page is provided for educational purposes and is current as of March 2026.
-Insurance regulations and costs change regularly.
-Always verify details with your insurer or an official source before making decisions. checkeverything.fr is an independent information portal and does not sell or broker insurance products.
-For personalized advice, consult a licensed insurance broker (courtier en assurance) or your local CPAM office.
+The information on this page is provided for educational purposes and is current as of 28 May 2026.
+Insurance rules and prices change regularly.
+Always verify details with your insurer or an official source (ACPR, service-public.fr, Mediation de l'Assurance) before making decisions. checkeverything.fr is an independent information portal and does not sell or broker insurance products.
+For personalised advice, consult a licensed insurance broker (courtier en assurance) or your local CPAM office.
+Article reviewed by the CheckEverything.fr Editorial Team.